Ant-Inspired Density Estimation via Random Walks: Extensions to Other Regular Topologies

 Finally, we give bounds for a $k$-dimensional hypercube.
 Such a graph has $A = 2^k$ vertices mapped to the elements of $\{\pm 1 \}^k$, with an edge between any two vertices that differ by hamming distance $1$.
 The hypercube is relatively fast mixing.
-Its adjacency matrix eigenvalues are $[-k, -k+2,-k+4,...,k-4,k-2,k]$.
-Since it is bipartite, we can effectively ignore the negative eigenvalues and apply Lemma \ref{collideprobboundexp} with $\lambda = \Theta(1-2/k) = \Theta(1-1/\log A)$.
-This yields $t = \Theta\left (\frac{\log(1/\delta)\log^2(A)}{\epsilon^2d} \right )$.
-However, it is possible to remove the dependence on $A$ via a more refined analysis -- while the global mixing time of the graph increases as $A$ grows, local mixing becomes stronger! \ifpodc(Proof in full paper.)\fi
+Its adjacency matrix eigenvalues are $[-k, -k+2,...,k-2,k]$.
+Since it is bipartite, we can ignore the negative eigenvalues: to return to its origin, a random walk must take an even number of steps, so we need only need to consider the squared walk matrix $\bv{W}^2$, which has all positive eigenvalues.
+Applying Lemma \ref{collideprobboundexp} with $\lambda = \Theta(1-2/k) = \Theta(1-1/\log A)$, gives $t = O\left (\frac{\log(1/\delta)\log^2(A)}{\epsilon^2d} \right )$.
+However, it is possible to remove the dependence on $A$ via a more refined analysis -- while the global mixing time of the graph increases as $A$ grows, local mixing becomes stronger!

-\begin{lemma}[Re-collision Probability Bound -- $k$-Dimensional Hypercube] If two randomly walking agents $a_1$ and $a_2$ are located on a $k$-dimensional hypercube with $A=2^k$ vertices and collide in round $r$, for any $m \ge 0$, the probability that $a_1$ and $a_2$ collide in round $r+m$ is \ifpodc$O\left ((7/10)^{m} + \frac{1}{\sqrt{A}}\right)$\else at most $(7/10)^{m} + O\left (\frac{1}{\sqrt{A}}\right)$\fi.\end{lemma} \ifpodc \else \begin{proof} A node of the hypercube can be represented as a $k$-bit string and each random walk step seen as choosing one of the bits uniformly at random and flipping it.
-If $a_1$ and $a_2$ collide, for each of the bit, the total number of times $a_1$ and $a_2$ chose that bit must be even.
-The total number of possible ways for re-collision to occur at round $r+m$ is exactly the number of ways $2m$ flips can be placed into $k$ buckets, where each bucket has even number of elements.
-This quantity is: This value is equal to the coefficient of $x^{2m}$ in the exponential generating function By differentiating $2m$ times, we find that the coefficient of $x^{2m}$ is:
+\begin{lemma}[Re-collision Probability Bound -- $k$-Dimensional Hypercube] Consider two agents $a_1$ and $a_2$ randomly walking on a $k$-dimensional hypercube with $A=2^k$ vertices.
+Assume that $a_1$ and $a_2$ collide in round $r$.
+For any $m \ge 0$, let $\mathcal{W}$ be the $m$-step random walk performed by $a_2$ in rounds $r+1,...,r+m$.
+Let $\mathcal{C}$ be the event that $a_1$ and $a_2$ collide again in round $r+m$.
+We have: